Nähanleitung Jacke Kora

 also with shaping tape (for very thin fabrics):

-• 2x front section side seam pockets (from clip to clip)
+• 2x front fly side seam pocket (from notch to notch)

 Sewing instructions: